How To Hike Mount Longonot: Everything You Need to Know

 Will I See Wildlife During The Mount Longonot Hike?

-While Mount Longonot National Park doesn’t have the same abundance of wildlife as Maasai Mara Nationa Reserve, you will encounter some iconic African animals within the national park grounds.
+While Mount Longonot National Park doesn’t have the same abundance of wildlife as Maasai Mara National Reserve, you will encounter some iconic African animals within the national park grounds.

-Within five minutes of entering the park, we were greeted by the sight of giraffes, zebras, and gazelles.
+Within five minutes of entering Mount Longonot National Park, we were greeted by the sight of giraffes, zebras, and gazelles.
+What an African experience this was!

 Hike Mount Longonot - Everything You Need to Know!
 Happy Irish Wanderers